bqhuyy/FOODAHOLIC/README.md

 Application icon designed by Anh-Kiet Nguyen

 Foodaholic is an android application using Google Maps API V2.
-Its main purposes are storing a list of restaurants, and finding the direction to a restaurant using map and camera bearing.
+Its main purposes are storing a list of restaurants and finding the direction to a restaurant using map or camera bearing.

 References for list of icons:  https://www.flaticon.com/